checkthechain/checkthechain/README.md

 - **data storage**: stores collected data on disk so that it only needs to be collected once
 - **data coding**: handles data encoding and decoding automatically by default
 - **data analysis**: computes derived metrics and other quantitative data summaries
-- **data visualization**: plots data to maximize data interpretability and sharing
+- **data visualization**: plots data to maximize data interpretability
 - **protocol specificity**: includes functionality for protocols like Chainlink, Uniswap, ERC20, and more
 - **command line interface**: performs many block explorer tasks in the terminal

-for details check out [the docs](https://ctc.readthedocs.io/)
+For detailed information check out [the documentation](https://ctc.readthedocs.io/)

 ## Contents